Thomieh73/Metagenomics-more/Kraken_output_script_R.md

 For one of my projects I analyzed the output from the Kraken classification for a set of metagenomic sequences.

  The kraken output files were generated using the command kraken_report.
 I then wanted to combine the files in R, so that I could start comparing the samples.
 Below you find the script that I made.
+The second bit of the script is a small analysis example.

  You find the script file here: [combine kraken output files.R](R-script/combine_kraken_output_files.R)